 Head right to your deli counter and have them slice you some roast beef about 1/8″ thick.
 They’ll look at you like you’re crazy, because everyone seems to want their deli meat sliced really thin…but trust the process.

 Roll each slice of roast beef up with mozzarella cheese, roasted red peppers and fresh basil.
 You can switch up the filling too but this filling combination is one of our favorites.

 Season the rolls with salt and pepper, and then sear them in a skillet over medium high heat to get them nice and brown.
 Use olive oil or butter to sear the rolls, whichever you prefer.

 Some of the cheese is going to try and ooze out, no worries, there’s enough in there to stay!

 Next cover the beef rolls with marinara sauce.
 You can use your own homemade sauce or your favorite jarred sauce.
 Often we’ll have some of our homemade sauce frozen but if not, store bought works just fine.

 Then into the oven to bake!
 This easy dinner recipe is only going to take about 30 minutes to cook and the meat is going to be just as tender as if you cooked it for hours in the oven.

-Serve this beef braciole with spaghetti or ziti on the side and you’ve got a crazy good, Sunday feeling dinner on any night of the week!
+Serve these beef rolls with spaghetti or mashed potatoes on the side and you’ve got a crazy good, Sunday feeling dinner on any night of the week!